AndrasKovacs/dtt-rtcg/README.md

 For (3), dependent type theories need a well-behaved notion of typing and definitional equality.
 Restricting variable usage is possible, but again, only by using modalities.
-The smoothest user experience is obtained when our type theory is purely structural, without modalities, and everything is enforced purely by typing and definitional equality.
+The smoothest user experience is obtained when our type theory is purely structural, without modalities, and everything is enforced by purely by typing.

 Fortunately, all of (1)-(3) can be handled relatively easily.